Menu

 Dear parents,

 We will continue to remind children about our school values of Respect, Good Manners, Patience, Perseverance and Honesty , as well as abiding by our British Values.
 We will use our reward system 'Brookhouse Monster's University' to recognise good behaviour and attitudes.
 If your child is in the winning University team, they will be given a reward at the end of the term.
 Additionally, they are now collecting dojos for themselves, which they will be rewarded for by receiving a certificate if they reach their targets.
 PSHE will also play a key role, this will take place through class and assembly sessions.
-The topic for the summer term is called 'Keeping Safe'.
-The year 6 summer 1 topic is called 'Beside the Seaside'.
+The PSHE topic for the final half term are called: Economic well being and careers and Transition.
+The year 6 summer 2 topic is called 'Beside the Seaside'.

 English

-We will be covering Discussions and Debates this half term.
+We will be covering Novels with a Theme this half term.
 We will do this through the use of ‘Talk for Writing’ strategy of imitate, innovate and invent.
 As well as this, we will be focusing on the skills needed to invent our own piece of writing and look at cross-curricular writing through other subject areas.
 Whole class reading will continue to take place every day, through which we encourage children to focus on new vocabulary in the text and the comprehension of the text.

 To further support your child's skills in reading comprehension, the school has purchased a subscription with an online reading resource called Reading Plus, which improves pupil's reading age but it does rely on the children using this resource on a regular basis.
 So please make sure they are using it at home.
 Please support your children in their reading of school books, at home for ten minutes every day.
-We will continue to encourage children to improve their oracy skills through participating in the project Voice 21.
+We will continue to encourage children to improve their Oracy skills.

 Mathematics

 Maths lessons will provide pupils with the opportunity to learn using concrete, pictorial and abstract models.
 They will then learn to apply this knowledge to reasoning and problem solving.
-We will be covering a variety of topics in preparation for out SATS tests in May.
-There will also be opportunity for online learning via Purple Mash.
-Please encourage your child to practise their timetables at home.
-In order to aid them with this, your child can use the online program 'Times Table Rockstars'
+We will be covering algebra and statistics, mainly.
+There will also be opportunity for online learning via Purple Mash and Learning By Questions for which your children have logins and can use at home.

 Science